 - If the judge grants the petition, the final step is to mail file-stamped copies of the judge's "order to seal the criminal record" to all the agencies in Nevada that have a record of the person's BDV case.
 Examples of such agencies include the Nevada criminal history repository and police stations.
 This also costs money, and the entire process can take several months.

-Also note that some agencies won't recognize a judicial order to seal records unless it's been embossed with the official court seal, which costs extra.
+Also note that some agencies will not recognize a judicial order to seal records unless it has been embossed with the official court seal, which costs extra.
 For more information see our article on sealing Nevada criminal records.

-Does it matter if the person doesn't live in Nevada?
+Does it matter if the person does not live in Nevada?